lvxuan12/SCSES/README.md

 #### Step6.
 Imputation

-Based on these weighted similarity networks, SCSES next aggregates the information across similar cells or events to impute read count or PSI value.
+Based on these weighted similarity networks, SCSES next will use three imputation strategies to aggregate the information across similar cells or events to impute read count or PSI value

 ``` r
 Imputed.data.path = ImputationAll(paras)
 ```

-A list of three imputation strategies result will be saved to `work_path/imputation/`.
+Results of each imputation strategy will be saved into`work_path/imputation`.

 #### Step7.
 Estimation